 In the event of a claim the limit of indemnity is the maximum the policy will pay.

-Perkins Slade believe that £20,000,000, in regards to Public Liability, is the appropriate amount of cover to provide clubs and members with peace of mind in the event that an individual is held responsible for causing a catastrophic injury.
+Howden believe that £20,000,000, in regards to Public Liability, is the appropriate amount of cover to provide clubs and members with peace of mind in the event that an individual is held responsible for causing a catastrophic injury.
 Claims involving sports injuries have already exceeded £5m in recent years, with court awards escalating annually.

 The Sport, Recreation and Leisure Liability insurance is designed specifically to meet the needs of the British Judo Association, its clubs, licence holders and volunteers.

 Individuals who may be interested in joining a club are insured for a maximum of 4 initial “taster” sessions.

 For indemnity to apply it is essential that the club records their name, address and dates of attendance.
 These details must be retained as they may be called upon in the event of a claim.

 The individual must be licensed by the British Judo Association from their 5th visit.